 Diversification/Asset Allocation does not ensure a profit or guarantee against loss.

 To protect existing shareholders and to ensure orderly liquidation of the DMFs, the funds will close to purchases for new and existing shareholders 12 months prior to their maturity date.
-As the funds approach their liquidation dates, the fund's securities will mature and the funds may reinvest the proceeds in money market securities with lower yields than the securities previously held by the funds.
+As the funds approach their liquidation date, the funds' securities will mature, and the funds may reinvest the proceeds in money market securities with lower yields than the securities previously held by the funds.
+Investment in money market securities is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 In addition, the amount of the fund's income distributions will vary over time and the breakdown of returns between fund distributions and liquidation proceeds will not be predictable at the time of your investment, resulting in a gain or loss for tax purposes.

 Municipal funds normally seek to earn income and pay dividends that are expected to be exempt from federal income tax.
 If a fund investor is resident in the state of issuance of the bonds held by the fund, interest dividends may also be exempt from state and local income taxes.
 Such interest dividends may be subject to federal and/or state alternative minimum taxes.
 Certain funds normally seek to invest only in municipal securities generating income exempt from both federal income taxes and the federal alternative minimum tax; however, outcomes cannot be guaranteed, and the funds may sometimes generate income subject to these taxes.
 Fund shareholders may also receive taxable distributions attributable to a fund's sale of municipal bonds.
 Generally, tax-exempt municipal securities are not appropriate holdings for tax advantaged accounts such as IRAs and 401(k)s.